jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (a) stating that the beneficiary has failed to comply with a specified obligation under this Act; and (b) specifying the nature of that non-compliance; and (c) stating that, on the basis of that non-compliance, the chief executive is reducing, suspending, or cancelling the benefit payable to the beneficiary; and
-  (d) specifying a date on which the reduction, suspension or cancellation is to take effect, and, in the case of a reduction, suspension, the nature and duration of the reduction, suspension; and
+  (d) specifying a date on which the reduction, suspension, or cancellation is to take effect, and, in the case of a reduction or suspension, the nature and duration of the reduction or suspension; and
-  (e) stating that the beneficiary has 5 working days from the giving of the notice to dispute the reduction, suspension or cancellation; and
+  (e) stating that the beneficiary has 5 working days from the giving of the notice to dispute the reduction, suspension, or cancellation; and
   (f) advising the beneficiary to contact the department if the beneficiary wants to dispute or discuss the decision to reduce or suspend or cancel the benefit; and
   (g) containing a clear statement of the beneficiary's right, under section 10A, to apply for a review of the decision, and of the procedure for applying for a review.
 (3) The reduction, suspension, or cancellation of the benefit must not take effect before the close of the 5 working days specified in the notice under subsection (2)(e).